WATER QUALITY REPORT

 Lunenburg’s Water System PWS ID # 2162000

 The water supply for the Lunenburg Water District includes 4 active wells and one inactive well on Lancaster Ave.
 MassDEP I.D. numbers for these wells are 01G, 02G, 04G and 07G, the inactive well is 03G.
 We also have an additional well located near Hickory Hills Lake (06G), this well has been classified as inactive as well.
-Our most recently installed well is located on Leominster Shirley Road called the Keating Well (08G).
+Our most recently installed well (2010) is located on Leominster Shirley Road called the Keating Well (08G).
 One of the wells has full generator backup, and 2 have mechanical gear operators that allow water to be pumped without electricity.
-We are looking into adding a generator at the Lancaster Ave. site to have all the wells available during a power outage.
 All wells are treated with a chemical called sodium hydroxide.
 This chemical is added to raise the pH of the water from its raw condition of 5.8 to a pH level of near 7.6.
 The addition of this chemical prevents corrosion of copper pipes and the leaching of lead from solder used in household plumbing.
 The Water District was authorized by MassDEP to sample for copper and lead once every 3 years rather than every year, due to the excellent results in past years samples.
 None of the water lines that feed homes are lead service lines.
 The water lines are either copper or plastic tubing, or in rare cases iron pipe.
 At certain times of the year the water is treated with sodium hypochlorite (chlorine).
 This is added to destroy any bacteriological organisms.
 The highest dosage of chlorine s added during April and October, when hydrant flushing is taking place.
 When chlorine is injected, our goal is to place the most minimal dose possible, so that residents are not aware of its presence.
 We presently have 2 storage tanks, a 2.8 million gallon tank on Chase Road., and a 500,000 gallon tank on Sunnyhill Road.
 These provide storage during peak use and for fire protection.
 We are also responsible for maintaining approximately 50 miles of water main ranging in sizes from 4” to 16”.
 The Lunenburg Water District has an emergency interconnection with the city of Leominster.
 This interconnection allows an alternate source of water in case of an emergency for both water systems.

 Board of Water Commissioners

 A 3 member Board oversees the operation of the Water District.
 Each member is elected to a 3-year term and must reside in the Water District.
-Board meetings are held on the second and fourth Wednesday of each month at 7:00 pm at the Water District Office, located at 50 Lesure Ave.
+Board meetings are held on the second and fourth Wednesday of each month at 4:00pm mostly.
+They are held at the new Water District Office, located at 496 Mass Ave.
 The public is always welcome, and encouraged to attend.

 Questions Regarding the Water System